Image biomarker standardisation initiative: Feature nomenclature

 In the table above \# signify numbers.
 A re-segmentation range can be half-open, i.e. RS:[\#,$\infty$).
-Re-segmentation methods may moreover be chained, i.e. both range and outlier filtering methods may be used in sequence.
-This is noted as RS:[\#,\#]+\#$\sigma$, when range re-segmentation takes place before applying an outlier threshold, and RS:\#$\sigma$+[\#,\#] vice versa.
+Re-segmentation methods may be combined, i.e. both range and outlier filtering methods may be used.
+This is noted as RS:[\#,\#]+\#$\sigma$ or RS:\#$\sigma$+[\#,\#].
 The following are examples of the application of the above notation: \begin{itemize} \item mean\textsubscript{IS, CT, RS:[-200,150]}: intensity statistical \textit{mean} feature, based on an ROI in a CT image that was re-segmented within a [-200,150] HU range. \item mean\textsubscript{IS, PET:SUV, RS:[3,$\infty$)}: intensity statistical \textit{mean} feature, based on an ROI in a PET image with SUV values, that was re-segmented to contain only SUV of 3 and above. \item mean\textsubscript{IS, MRI:T1, RS:3$\sigma$}: intensity statistical \textit{mean} feature, based on an ROI in a T1-weighted MR image where the ROI was re-segmented by removing voxels with an intensity outside a $\mu \pm 3\sigma$ range. \end{itemize}